 Examples of Non-Eligible Activities

 - Grants to individuals without a fiscal sponsor

 - Costs associated with the creation of starting a new nonprofit organization

 - Completed projects or proposals that have already begun implementation

 - Nonprofit organizations (in good standing under Section 501(c)(3) of the Internal Revenue Code), government entities, educational institutions, faith-based organizations, and individuals with a fiscal sponsor are eligible to apply.

-- Organizations must have a physical location in Lexington or Richland Counties.
+- Organizations must have a physical location in Lexington, Richland or Sumter Counties.